 In the early days of start-ups, organisations rightfully focus on their product, product market fit and product channel fit.
-Often times, cost-to-serve is not an indicator the team are necessarily focussed on.
+Often times, cost-to-serve is not an indicator the team are necessarily focused on.
 However, if neglected and the cost to serve customers turns out to be higher than expected and eventually exceeds the ability to monetize the customers, start-ups can find themselves losing an uphill battle.

 Initially, it’s all about making early adopters fall in love with not only the product but the entire experience.
 The small team of support advisors, and indeed the rest of the organisation, throw everything they can at retaining their first customers.
 Customers at this stage likely find support in the form of voice calling, chat or email.